yuhui1208/api/substrate/extrinsics.md

   - `index`: A disambiguation index, in case this is called multiple times in the sametransaction (e.g. with `utility::batch`).
 Unless you're using `batch` you probably just want to use `0`.

+  - `delay`: The announcement period required of the initial proxy.
+Will generally bezero.

   Fails with `Duplicate` if this has already been called in this transaction, from the same sender, with the same parameters.

   Fails if there are insufficient funds to pay for deposit.

   \# \<weight>

-   P is the number of proxies the user has
+   Weight is a function of the number of proxies the user has (P).

-  - Base weight: 36.48 + .039 * P µs

-  - DB weight: 1 storage read and write.

-  \# \</weight>
+  \# \</weight> TODO: Might be over counting 1 read

 ### killAnonymous(spawner: `AccountId`, proxy_type: `ProxyType`, index: `u16`, height: `Compact<BlockNumber>`, ext_index: `Compact<u32>`)
 - **interface**: `api.tx.proxy.killAnonymous`